BettercareHealth/bettercare/nc/nc-6.md

 ### 4. How should you manage an infant with gastro-oesophageal reflux?

 Give frequent, small feeds.
-As the infant needs 240 ml per day (150 ml × 1.6 kg), feeds of 20 ml can be given every 2 hours (20 × 12 = 240 ml).
+As the infant needs 240 ml per day (150 ml × 1.6 kg), feeds of 20&nbsp;ml can be given every 2 hours (20 × 12 = 240 ml).

 Nurse the infant prone (on the abdomen) and slightly raise the head of the mattress.
 If the infant continues to vomit and fails to gain weight, refer to a level 2 hospital.
 Nestagel can be added to cup feeds if other causes of vomiting have been excluded.